 Do you have a best friend?
-I’m really starting to think that my Budget Binder is my best friend…kind of weird, I know, but hear me out.
-My budget binder has helped my husband and I pay off $54,500 of debt in under 2 years.
+I’m really starting to think that my budget binder is my best friend…kind of weird, I know, but hear me out.
+My printable budget binder has helped my husband and I pay off $54,500 of debt in under 2 years.

 Gone are the days of using just the simple checkbook register from the bank.
 And while yes, I know we are a digital society, I still love using good old pen and paper!
 I feel it gives me more control and helps me to really feel my finances more than if I’m simply reviewing automated info on a screen.

-Sure, some months totally sucked… we messed up, overspent, forgot to include certain expenses and eventually, I realized that while the budgeting forms from that class were great, I needed something a bit more customized for our family and our specific needs at that time.
+Sure, some months totally sucked… we messed up, overspent, and forgot to include certain expenses, and eventually, I realized that while the budgeting forms from that class were great, I needed something a bit more customized for our family and our specific needs at that time.

 We were in debt, had virtually zero savings and I had just begun a part-time job with a consulting firm.
 This was our opportunity to make some major changes and I didn’t want to screw it up…again!
 I often asked myself, “how can I budget better?”

 I began to create my own charts and pages in an attempt to become more organized and set up a system for our family finances that would allow me to check myself each month to be sure nothing was double-paid or overlooked!

-I knew I wanted to share this resource so it could benefit others as much as it had (and continues to) benefited us so I finally decided to open my own Etsy shop and offer my Begin to Budget Bundle as my first product!
+I knew I wanted to share this resource so it could benefit others as much as it had (and continues to) benefited us so I finally decided to open my own Etsy shop and offer my Begin to Budget Bundle as my first product.

-You will receive one email every day for 5 consecutive days walking you through the entire process of creating your own monthly budget you can actually stick to!
-You will even find a few of the pages from the bundle in my email course for free because I really want to help you work through the course and get started on the right foot.
+You will receive one email every day for 5 consecutive days walking you through the entire process of creating your own monthly budget you can actually stick to plus it comes with a free printable workbook to help you work through the course and get started on the right foot.

 - Change your money mindset